-There's 2 ways you can go about getting around this issue at this time:
+There are 2 ways you can go about getting around this issue at this time:

-If your device can take HEIC formatted photos, it is possible to change the format in which photos are taken using your camera.
+If your device can take HEIC formatted photos, it is possible to change the format in which photos are taken using your iPhone camera.
 To change the format, follow the steps below: